 Look for signs of friction.
 You probably know that you shouldn’t store condoms in your wallet or purse, but sometimes it’s unavoidable.
 If you do this, make sure to check for signs of friction on the wrapper.
 If the color has rubbed off, the condom inside is probably worn down, too.
 This means it’s more likely to break, so toss it and get a new one.

-Male condoms are a barrier method of protection.
+Outside condoms are a barrier method of protection.
 They cover the penis tip and shaft and capture ejaculate that’s released during orgasm.

-A male condom can be used for vaginal, anal, or oral sex.
+An outside condom can be used for vaginal, anal, or oral sex.
 Not only can it protect against unwanted pregnancy, it can also prevent STIs and other bacteria, such as fecal matter, from passing between partners.